dongfang-steven-yang/faraway-frustum/README.md

 3. Compile the `mAP_toolkit/cpp/evaluate_object.cpp`:
    Use `g++ -O3 -DNDEBUG -o test evaluate_object.cpp` or use `CMake` and the provided `'CMakeLists.txt'`.

-4. Give data for evaluation:
+4. Give files for evaluation:
    Copy your sequential label files to `.../cpp/label_2/`.
    Copy your sequential detection result files to `.../cpp/results/dt/data/`.

-5. Run the compiled file:
+5. Run the compiled C++ file:
    Open the Terminal Window in `/cpp` and run as following: `./test dt`.

 6. Calculate the mAP for faraway objects: